Over Mount Fuji 1

 Hoping the trek back to the Institute would clear her mind, Eileen turned and headed to the street.

 So astounded was the puzzles surrounding Major Okino and the surge of seppuku that she stood implacably near the street corner, not knowing which way to turn.
 Soon, her eyes just fixed on the mighty oaks swaying in the distance, reminiscing, oblivious to the cold and reverberating danger that could soon arise.
-Are the latest phenomena an indication that the Japanese are seeking strength from the very roots of their culture—the Hagakure, Chushinguru, Noh and Kabuki—and if so, why do their central themes all converged around a suicide?
+Are the latest phenomena an indication that the Japanese are seeking strength from the very roots of their culture—the Hagakure, Chushinguru, Noh and Kabuki—and if so, why do their central themes all converge around a suicide?

 Confused and puzzled, Eileen stared at the driver for a long moment.
 Finally, she asked, “Who called for your service?”